 [FAQS about Does energy storage power have a future ]

-[FAQS about Capacity ranking of power distribution storage batteries]
+[FAQS about Future growth rate of energy storage batteries]

 Eco Tech: What Kind Of Batteries Do Wind Turbines Use?Wind turbines use batteries like lead acid, lithium-ion, flow, and sodium-sulfur to store energy when the wind doesn't blow.Batteries must match the turbine's power output; they need enough capacity and a long life for effective work. [pdf]